Inference

 R, along with the expected amino acid G.

-Comparison of the third and fourth experiments over coffee
+Comparison of the third and fourth experiments at the local

 The "Wobble" hypothesis, as everyone now calls